|

 The technologies used to generate electricity from solar energy may not quite be ready for widespread implementation, but heat-capture solar technologies are.
 These include:

 - Solar Hot Water Heaters — These units use a panel on the roof to collect solar heat and transfer it to the water in your hot water tank.
-Solar hot water heaters usually pay back their extra up-front cost in just a few years.
+Solar hot water heaters usually pay back their extra up-front cost in 5-8 years, with hot water being substantially free after that!

 - Passive Solar Heating and Cooling — Architectural designs that incorporate passive solar heating and cooling concepts capture solar heat during the winter and reject solar heat during the summer.
 In conjunction with good insulation and proper selection of windows and roofing materials, passive solar can greatly reduce a home's heating and cooling bills.